novuhq/novu/docs/docs/channels/email/infobip.md

 ## Getting Started

-To use the Infobip channel, you will need to create a Infobip account and add your API key and Base URL to the Infobip integration on the Novu platform.
+To use the Infobip provider in the email channel, you will need to create a Infobip account and add your API key and Base URL to the Infobip integration on the Novu platform.

 ## Generate API Key